Signal Formation in Various Detectors: Examples

-We mention that the auxiliary currents are defined with different formulae for various time intervals and in the general case of capacitors, inductors and so on, one should remember that the signals on the readout strips exist even when the auxiliary currents become zero.
+We mention that the auxiliary currents are defined with different formulae for various time intervals.
+In the general case of capacitors, inductors and so on, one should remember that the signals exist even when the auxiliary currents become zero.
+It is clear that the electron auxiliary currents last for time periods much smaller that the ion currents, $T_\textrm{n} \ll T_\textrm{p}$.

+In "classical Micromegas" there is no resistive material, the electrons reach the readout strips.
+It is easy to get the simpler formulae for this case, starting from the above formulae for resistive Mcromegas.